danboid/VGAces/README.md

 ## CONTROLS

-Use the left and right arrow keys to move and SPACE to fire the laser.
-Use left CTRL, right mouse click or a long press to launch a nuke after you have collected one.
+Use the LEFT and RIGHT arrow keys to move and SPACE to fire the laser.
+Use the left CTRL key, the right mouse button or swipe upwards to launch a nuke after you have collected one.
 You can control the player using a joypad, joystick, mouse or touchscreen.

 ## RUNNING